yugabyte/yugabyte-db/docs/content/latest/deploy/cdc/cdc-to-kafka.md

 showAsideToc: true
 ---

-Follow the steps below to connect a local YugabyteDB cluster to use the Change Data Capture (CDC) API to send data changes to Apache Kafka.
+Follow the steps below to connect a YugabyteDB cluster to use the Change Data Capture (CDC) API to send data changes to Apache Kafka.
 To learn about the change data capture (CDC) architecture, see [Change data capture (CDC)](../architecture/cdc-architecture).

 ## Prerequisites

 ### YugabyteDB

-A 1-node YugabyteDB cluster with RF of 1 is up and running locally (the `yb-ctl create` command create this by default).
-If you are new to YugabyteDB, you can create a local YugabyteDB cluster in under five minutes by following the steps in the [Quick start](/quick-start/install/).
+Create a YugabyteDB cluster using the steps outlined in [Manual Deployment](../manual-deployment/).

 ### Java